UniqueSecure/MePOSAndroidSDK/README.md

 ### boolean MePOSConnectEthernet()

-  Set the MePOS unit to a network as a client using an Ethernet connection and as DHCP.
+  Set the MePOS unit to a network as a client using an Ethernet connection and as DHCP, must call enableWiFi() before invoking this method to garantee the correct configuration of the module.
 Same as MePOSConnectEthernet(“DHCP”, null)

 ### boolean MePOSConnectWiFi(String SSID, String IPAddress, String netmask, String encryption, String password)

-  Connects the MePOS unit to a WiFi network as a client.
+  Connects the MePOS unit to a WiFi network as a client, must call enableWiFi() before invoking this method to garantee the correct configuration of the module.
 After performing a Wi-Fi connection, the setConnectionIPAddress method must be called with the provided static IP address or the assigned DHCP IP address using the MePOSGetAssignedIP() method.
 If the MePOS unit is being used as an access point, connecting to a Wi-Fi network will switch the MePOS to becoming a Wi-Fi client and the MePOS unit will no longer be a Wi-Fi access point.
 It is only possible to configure the WiFi module when the MePOS unit is plugged in via USB, a call to this method will return false if no USB connection is found.

   Valid input parameters are: